-Building a Bespoke Tailored Wardrobe: Part 2 – The Additions
+Building a Custom Tailored Wardrobe: Part 2 – The Additions

 Following on from the Essentials, in Part One of Building a Bespoke Tailored Wardrobe, this instalment is dedicated to the additions.
 We’ve covered the key pieces, now it’s time to have a bit more fun with pieces that flesh out the basics, focusing more on variations in climate and occasion.